BrianLeoGoldman/BrianLeoGoldman/README.md

   <a href="https://www.arduino.cc/" target="_blank" rel="noreferrer"> <img src="https://cdn.worldvectorlogo.com/logos/arduino-1.svg" alt="arduino" width="75" height="75"/> </a>
 </p>

-### 👨‍💻 In case you are interested, I also have some other projects on GitLab at [https://gitlab.com/BrianLeoGoldman](https://gitlab.com/BrianLeoGoldman), but I mainly use GitHub [https://github.com/BrianLeoGoldman](https://github.com/BrianLeoGoldman) for managing my repositories.
+### 👨‍💻 In case you are interested, I also have some other projects on GitLab at [https://gitlab.com/BrianLeoGoldman](https://gitlab.com/BrianLeoGoldman), but I mainly use this GitHub [https://github.com/BrianLeoGoldman](https://github.com/BrianLeoGoldman) for managing my repositories.